Tropical Andes: Biodiversity

 The Tropical Andes are a biodiversity hotspot named the "global epicentre of biodiversity" according to the Critical Ecosystem Partnership Fund.

 The Tropical Andes is an area of rich biodiversity.
 This location contains about 45,000 plant species of which 20,000 are endemic.
 There are over 3,000 vertebrate species with about 1,500 endemics.
 Besides plants and vertebrates, 1,666 bird species, 479 reptile species, and 830 amphibian species reside in the Tropical Andes.
 All hotspots are important for conservation biology, but especially the tropical Andes with so many endemic species.
 The biodiversity within the Tropical Andes is dwindling in numbers due to threats.

-The diversity between vegetation throughout altitudes was further studied in Colombia.
-Chengyu Weng studied how pollen diversity is affected by different temperatures due to changing altitudes.
-The team studied different vegetations, the subandean forest, Andean forest, subparamo and grassparamo located in the Andes.
-There was more plant diversity as altitude increased throughout the vegetations.
-Pollen diversity positively correlated with more diversity at lower altitudes.
+The diversity of vegetation at different elevations was further studied in Colombia.
+Chengyu Weng studied how pollen diversity is affected by different temperatures due to changing elevation.
+The team studied different vegetation, the subandean forest, Andean forest, subparamo, and grass paramo located in the Andes.
+There was more plant diversity as elevation increased throughout the vegetations.
+Pollen diversity positively correlated with more diversity at lower elevation.
 With these findings, they were able to see changes in plant diversity in the past 430000 years.
-During hot temperatures, pollen diversity increased at higher altitudes, from plant species moving up.
-Cooler temperatures saw pollen diversity in lower altitudes.
+During hot temperatures, pollen diversity increased at higher elevations, from plant species moving up.
+Cooler temperatures saw pollen diversity in lower elevations.
 The study explains how temperature influences plant diversity.